7 Emergency Loans For Rent Payments (June 2023)

 If you live in an area funded by the government’s Rural Housing Service, you could receive reduced rent through Benefits.gov.
 To receive housing assistance, your monthly rent payment must exceed 30% of your household’s adjusted monthly income.

-In 2018 alone, 211 call centers around the U.S. made more than 12.8 million connections that helped callers in need gain access to shelter and housing options and utility assistance, along with several other need-based connections.
+211 call centers around the U.S. help more than 21 million callers in need gain access to shelter and housing options and utility assistance, along with several other need-based connections.
 These include supplemental food and nutrition programs, emergency information and disaster relief, employment and education opportunities, and support groups for individuals with mental illnesses and special needs.

 You can reach the call center by simply dialing 211 on your phone or contacting the agency on its website.